Does your organisation need talented people with digital skills?

-By building a strong workforce of Victorians with digital skills, the program also aims to support Victorian businesses seeking to build their digital capability or looking for workers with digital skills.
+By building a strong workforce of Victorians with digital skills, the program is also supporting Victorian businesses to build their digital capability or find workers with digital skills.

 Over the next three years, up to 5,000 Victorians are expected to complete the program.

 The Victorian Government is investing $64 million over four years in the Digital Jobs program.

 Digital Jobs is a Victorian Government program.
 To help us deliver the program we’re working with industry, training providers, a work placement provider and recruitment service.